CodyLangston34135/rattlesnake-vibration-controller/documentation/mdbook/src/chapter_11.md

-## 11. Implementing New Hardward Devices with Rattlesnake
+## 11. Implementing New Hardware Devices with Rattlesnake

 **WARNING:** This chapter contains